Esqarrouth/Popular-Internet-War-Bases/README.md

 # Popular-Internet-War-Bases
 3 Star Popular Internet War Bases Compilation - Clash of Clans

+This compilation is brought to you by the clan AintNobody.
+Feel free to edit and add more bases by sending a pull request.
+Click on the images to view the videos on how to 3 star the bases.

 Format: Name (Times I seen this base after starting this)

 #TH-7